G.I.F.T. Homework Assistance Program

 Wouldn’t it be nice not to have to argue with your child about getting their homework done every night?
 What about having some extra family time each night?
 Do we have a G.I.F.T. for YOU!
 What does gift stand for?
 G.I.F.T. is “Get It Finished Today.”
 Roosevelt, Mellette, and McKinley Elementary Schools and the Watertown Intermediate School will once again be offering the homework program, which is sponsored by the Boys and Girls Club of Watertown through the support of the 21st Century Community Learning Center Grant.

-G.I.F.T. will be available to 3rd thru 6th grade students and will run from 3:30 – 4:30 p.m.
+G.I.F.T. will be available to 2nd thru 6th-grade students and will run from 3:20 – 4:30 p.m.
 Monday through Thursday.

-If a teacher refers a student, the student will be given the permission slip upon arriving to the G.I.F.T. room, which should be signed and returned the next day.
+If a teacher refers a student, the student will be given the permission form upon arriving to the G.I.F.T. room, which should be signed and returned the next day.

 Additionally, The Watertown Middle School is host site to two homework assistance programs: Academic Assistance and Power Hour.

 Academic Assistance (AA) is offered from 7:30am – 8:00am on regularly scheduled school days.